Naereen/web-sphinx/sublimetext.en.rst

 * `LineEndings <https://packagecontrol.io/packages/LineEndings>`_ to highlight and easily erase the painful (and unnecessary) spaces at the end of lines.
 * `MakeCommands <https://packagecontrol.io/packages/MakeCommands>`_ will launch from the control panel of any rule of construction from a `Makefile <https://en.wikipedia.org/wiki/Makefile>`_. *It's simple*, but purely awesome!
 I use `a lot of Makefile <https://bitbucket.org/lbesson/web-sphinx/src/master/Makefile>`_ for my various projects.
 Such an efficient idea in fact!
 * `SideBarEnhancements <https://packagecontrol.io/packages/SideBarEnhancements>`_ makes the sidebar much more useful.
 * The wonderful `SublimeGit <https://sublimegit.net/>`_ (installable from `packagecontrol.io/packages/SublimeGit <https://packagecontrol.io/packages/SublimeGit>`_).
 Allows a full integration of git via the control panel.
-Free but annoys you regularly to ask you buy a (useless) 10$ commercial license...
-But it is really awesome, so you will support this. `GitSavvy <https://packagecontrol.io/packages/GitSavvy>`_ seems to be a good free and open-source alternative.
+Free but annoys you regularly to ask you buy a (useless) 10$ commercial license… But it is really awesome, so you will support this. `GitSavvy <https://packagecontrol.io/packages/GitSavvy>`_ seems to be a good free and open-source alternative.
 * `TableEditor <https://packagecontrol.io/packages/Table%20Editor>`_ is great to easily edit tables in plain text documents (for Markdown, reStructedText, pandoc etc).
 Very well documented and quite complete.
 * `Terminal <https://packagecontrol.io/packages/Terminal>`_ to open a terminal (ie. a console) already in the correct folder.
 I never use it, but it works well.
 More details `on wbond.net/sublime_packages/terminal <http://wbond.net/sublime_packages/terminal>`_.
 * `Wakatime <https://packagecontrol.io/packages/Wakatime>`_ to use `Wakatime.com <https://wakatime.com/>`_ (`read this other article for more explanations <wakatime.en.html>`_).